How regularly you should change your air filters may depend on the following:

 - Air pollution levels and construction around the residence

-For basic 1"–3" air filters, manufacturers typically tell you to get new ones every 30–60 days.
-If you have from light to moderate allergies, you could install a better air filter or change them even more often.
+For basic 1"–3" air filters, manufacturers typically tell you to change them every 30–60 days.
+If you deal with from light to moderate allergies, you could install a better air filter or change them even more often.

-Or, if you reside a more rural spot or less occupied residence (like a vacation home) and there are fewer cars around, each year could be frequent enough.
+Or, if you reside a more rural spot or less occupied house (like a vacation home) and there are fewer cars around, each year might be regular enough.

-Here are averages that can help you know how regularly you should change the air filter at your house:
+Here are averages that can help you know how regularly you should change the air filter at your residence:

 - Vacation home or lone occupant and no pets or allergies: every 6–12 months